-Born in Georgia in 1921, Ezzard Charles came to Cincinnati at the age of nine to live with his grandmother and great-grandmother in the West End.
+Born in Georgia in 1921, Ezzard Charles came to Cincinnati at nine to live with his grandmother and great-grandmother in the West End.
 He started boxing in his teen years, winning 42 amateur fights and the Amateur Athletic Union national middleweight title before he graduated from Woodward High School in 1942.

 Charles successfully defended his title in three matches but lost his crown to Walcott in a re-match in 1951.
 He continued to box until he retired in 1959.
-Over his professional boxing career, Ezzard Charles had 122 bouts with 96 wins, 25 losses and one draw.
+Over his professional boxing career, Ezzard Charles had 122 bouts with 96 wins, 25 losses, and one draw.

 After he died in 1975, Charles received many accolades and tributes.
 In 1976, Cincinnati recognized the World Heavyweight Boxing Champion by changing Lincoln Park Drive, where he lived when he won the heavyweight championship, to Ezzard Charles Drive.

 The First 28, graciously sponsored by the Greater Cincinnati Foundation, celebrates Black Cincinnatians who were the first in their fields.
-Each day during Black History Month, we will celebrate athletes, artists, business leaders, civil rights activists, educators, physicians and politicians.
+Each day during Black History Month, we will celebrate athletes, artists, business leaders, civil rights activists, educators, physicians, and politicians.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
 Want to find local news, events, job postings, scholarships, and a database of local Black-owned businesses?
 Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.